Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Conclusion

 \section{Conclusion}

-MER is a promising field with various practical applications.
+Music emotion recognition is a promising field with various practical applications.
 With the rise of large-language models, we have seen impressive performance in various tasks.
-The field of MER, however, still seems to be lagging.
-Given the importance of large training datasets to facilitate the training of LLMs, we provide a comprehensive overview and discussion of the existing datasets for MER.
+The field of music emotion recognition, however, still seems to be lagging.
+Given the importance of large training datasets to facilitate the training of LLMs, we provide a comprehensive overview and discussion of the existing datasets for music emotion recognition.

 We also explore current state-of-the-art models and dive into evaluation methods such as metrics as well as competitions, leaderboards, and benchmarks within the MER field.
 With this knowledge, we discuss the current challenges of the MER field at length and provide concrete future directions and emerging trends such as real-time systems and multimodal prediction systems.